swyder/Genomic_Utilities/README.md

 2. Check from header the number of chromosomes and their length
 3. View the BAM file and check where in the genome the read _5:1:2:19260:17009 maps to
 4. Extract all reads mapped to positions 99-110 (Can also be used to generate a BAM per chromosome)
-5. Extract unmapped reads from the BAM file (Hint: check `samtools view` and [SAM/BAM flags explanation](https://broadinstitute.github.io/picard/explain-flags.html))
+5. Extract the reads from the BAM file where the mate is unmapped (Hint: check `samtools view` and [SAM/BAM flags explanation](https://broadinstitute.github.io/picard/explain-flags.html))
 6. Make an index of the reference fasta file
 7. Extract nucleotide positions 99-110 from the reference genome